petemihaylov/ai-monitoring/README.md

 ### Bonus

 Make a list or planning on additional tasks you want to perform to complete this feature for final review.

-## Submission process
-* Create a fork of this repo and add you answers there
-* Create a PR to this repo from you personal fork on your personal branch
-* Send a reminder to us that your PR is ready, so we can merge your PR and update our private submission fork so you submission will not be public.

-Good luck!